frimelle/YouTubeImporter/README.md

 The peer is the unique identifier of the context point taken from the id they have in YouTube.

 ### Remote Peer
-The remote peer is the title of the context point in YouTube.
+The remote peer is, in our case the same as the peer.

 ### Topic
 The topic is the description of the video, playlist or channel in YouTube.